Table of Contents

 Customization & Control

 Taking full advantage of the reporting experience requires a significant level of expertise to understand the HubSpot tool.
 What’s more, if you’re only using the Sales Enterprise hub, due to the manner that HubSpot has segmented certain functionality amongst the different hubs, there will be reports you should be able to create but can’t.
-This is because you won’t have access to some of the backend functionality that would make designing the report possible.

 The Sales Rep Experience

-That said, when HubSpot CEO Brian Halligan announced the first sales tool, he shared the goal was to create something that would be “Easy for the salesperson and easy for the buyer.”
+When HubSpot CEO Brian Halligan announced the first sales tool, he shared the goal was to create something that would be “Easy for the salesperson and easy for the buyer.”
 Sales Enterprise continues to deliver on that promise.
 In some tests we’ve run, we’ve been able to increase sales rep productivity by 5 - 15 points.

 The Sales Manager/Executive Experience